 Capability is about ensuring that everyone can use the service.
 Are there time constraints, physical or cognitive disabilities, or financial challenges that stop someone from using the service?
 In other words, it’s not enough to have a scooter outside everyone’s front door.
 Everyone has to be able to use it too.
 Women, for example, tend to cycle less due to higher risk aversion.
 This can only be solved by better infrastructure so we can’t do this on our own at Voi.

 We’re working with all three but we can do much more.
-At the same time, we’re proud to be the first operator to create a roadmap to address the issue and we hope it can inspire others to take a structured approach and help us together create inclusive transport mobility.
+At the same time, we’re proud to be the first operator to create a roadmap to address the issue and we hope it can inspire others to take a structured approach and help us to create inclusive transport mobility together.